OpenAI-compatible inference. Hydropower-clean. Hosted in Kathmandu.

 Can I bring my own fine-tuned model?

-Not at founding launch.
+Not at launch.
 We are focused on getting the base catalog stable and fast first.
-Reach out if BYO weights is a requirement — we may add it as a paid add-on after the founding cohort.
+Reach out if BYO weights is a requirement.

 How do you handle TLS / data sovereignty?